PPL-IIITA/ppl-assignment-CosmicCoder96/README.md

 ```
 python q3.py
 ```
->The generated couples will be stored in List_of_Couples.txt
+>The generated couples will be stored in couple-list.txt

 ### Question 4